 Data from each participant’s running trial and the walking trial immediately prior to the running trial were included for all analyses.
 Prior to model development, we first determined if any of the potential variables (Table 1) were highly correlated (i.e., > 90%).
 In the event that there were two correlated variables, and in an effort to provide the most feasible model for clinicians to use, we selected the easiest variable to obtain.
 For example, if height and leg length were highly correlated, we selected height because it is a simpler measurement to obtain.

 Logistic regression models were developed using the final set of independent variables after linear dependencies were removed.
 The goal of logistic regression is to develop a model that accurately classifies an outcome into one of two groups using a set of independent variables.
 For this analysis, gait behavior was dichotomized (0,1) into binary classifications (running or walking) and was treated as the dependent variable.
 The model was built using the “purposeful selection” technique (Hosmer, Lemeshow, & Sturdivant, 2013), which ensures minimal collinearity between potential covariates and removes individually insignificant variables (based on the Wald test statistic) prior to building the initial model.
 Variables were removed sequentially based upon the highest p-value until all remaining variables were statistically significant (i.e. p-value < 0.05).
 Moreover, we tested and confirmed linearity (i.e., linear in the logit) for each of the included independent variables.
-Additionally, the logistic regression approach requires at least a 1:10 or 10:1 ratio of success to failures, and herein the ratio was 1:1.
+Additionally, the logistic regression approach works best for at least a 1:10 or 10:1 ratio of success to failures, and herein the ratio was 1:1.
 Finally, to determine PTC, we assessed the cadence at which the model was most uncertain with regards to gait classification (i.e., where the probability of running or walking was 0.5).
-Once the final model was ascertained, we determined the log odds (), standard error of , Wald test statistic, p-value, and odds ratio.
+Once the final model was ascertained, we determined the log odds (), odds ratios (e), standard errors of , Wald test statistics, and p-values.

 TABLE 1 AROUND HERE